Neural Control Barrier Functions for Signal Temporal Logic Specifications with Input Constraints: Time-varying Control Barrier Function

 \section{Time-varying Control Barrier Function}

-This work uses control barrier functions to design a controller for the given STL task of the form \eqref{STL_formulae}.
-Since the STL specification involves temporal constraints in addition to spatial constraints, we require CBFs that are time-dependent.
-In this section, we provide a review of time-varying control barrier functions (TVCBFs), which provide an STL satisfaction guarantee for continuous-time systems.
+This work designs a controller using control barrier functions to satisfy the STL task of the form \eqref{STL_formulae}.
+Because the STL specification imposes both temporal and spatial constraints, time-varying control barrier functions (TVCBF) are required.
+This section reviews TVCBFs, which guarantee STL satisfaction for continuous-time systems.